-Rather than viewing this as a short‑term anomaly, we believe investors can look at the influx of reverse Yankees as a chance to both diversify their portfolios and generate strong returns in a growing segment of the euro corporate market.
+Rather than viewing this as a short‑term anomaly, we believe investors can look at the influx of reverse Yankees as a chance to both diversify their portfolios and generate alpha in a growing segment of the euro corporate market.

 As of December 13, 2019

 With the exception of a dip in 2018, 2019 appears to be part of a longer‑term trend of growing reverse Yankee supply.
 Consequently, U.S. corporates form an increasingly large portion of the outstanding euro‑denominated debt.
 At the end of the third quarter of 2019, 18% of the Bloomberg Barclays Euro Corporate Bond Index was attributed to U.S. companies, with France the only single country with a higher share of the total outstanding debt.
 However, if U.S. names continue to lead the new issuance tables, they could become the largest source of outstanding euro corporate debt before too long.

 Driving Factors Likely to Continue